After spending some time together, you can easily guess your baby’s hunger cues.

 - Soon, your baby will suck for a few seconds and start crying again.
 This is normal and expected when the baby is too irritable.
 Keep calm and continue offering breast.
 After a few tries, the baby will suck continuously and finally attach deeply.

 Getting used to each other’s habits during the first few days can be challenging.
-Breastfeed whenever your baby asks and don’t forget frequent night feedings.
+Breastfeed whenever your baby asks.
 Post your questions and suggestions in the comment section below.
 Keep calm and breastfeed!